NayakSubhransu/MovieMentor/readme.md

    Replace `"YourMovieTitle"` with the title of a movie you're interested in, and the system will provide the top 5 movie recommendations based on your selection.
 You can adjust the number of recommendations using the `--num_recommendations` option (default is 5).

-## 🔑 Key Features:

-- **Content-Based Filtering Algorithm**: The system employs a content-based filtering algorithm to analyze movie overviews, features, and metadata to identify similarities between movies and user preferences.
-- **Cosine Similarity and Vectorization**: The project implements cosine similarity calculations and vectorization techniques to measure the similarity between textual documents, such as movie overviews and user reviews.
-- **Collaborative Filtering**: In addition to content-based filtering, the system utilizes user-based and item-based collaborative filtering techniques to enhance recommendation accuracy by incorporating user-item interactions and preferences.
-- **Personalized Recommendations**: Users receive tailored movie suggestions based on their preferences, behavior, and the similarities between movies, ensuring a highly personalized and relevant recommendation experience.

-## 📁 Datasets:

-The Movie Recommendation System relies on a comprehensive movie dataset (data) containing rich information about movie features, overviews, and credits.
-This dataset undergoes thorough preprocessing to extract relevant features and ratings, which are then used to train and evaluate the recommendation algorithms.

 ## 📚 Requirement Packages: